 Mary Zimmerman’s most striking talent is her ability to relate the arcane currency of mythology to the quotidian pains and pleasures of regular life.
-The obscure European fairy tales behind "Secret in the Wings” are not exactly of Ovidian oomph.
-There are some forced moments, but the frame of this show is nonetheless of hypnotic appeal.
+That’s why the Chi director’s Tony-winning “Metamorphoses” was such balm to New Yorkers in 2001.
+The relatively obscure European fairy tales behind the slighter “Secret in the Wings” are not exactly of Ovidian oomph.
+And there are some forced moments within its 90 minutes.
+But the frame of this appealing — and potentially commercially viable — show is nonetheless of hypnotic appeal.